 Go Make A Budget

-For further information on what you should spend each month, read our guide on recommended budget percentages by category to start.
+For further information on what you should spend each month, read our guide on recommended budget percentages to start.

 It’s important to regularly review your expenses to see how much you’re really spending.
-Oftentimes, you’ll find you’re spending too much on some monthly expenses and need ways to save money.
+You’ll often find that you’re spending too much on some monthly expenses and need ways to save money.

-To get the most accurate picture, I recommend going line by line to analyze each expense to calculate how much you’re spending annually.
+To get the most accurate picture, go line by line to analyze each expense to calculate how much you’re spending annually.
 This takes work, but it’s a great way to find better ways to make your money work for you.